How Georgia Auto Insurance Settlements Are Split Between Multiple Claimants

 An accident involving multiple people makes this complicated.
 Let’s say a car accident involves four people and the at-fault driver has a per-person coverage limit of $50,000.
 This means that, even if each person’s damages exceed $50,000, they can only receive $50,000 from the insurance company.

 This can lead to a situation where the total damages exceed the policy’s per-incident limit (the total amount the policy will pay for a single accident, regardless of how many people are injured).
-When this happens, injured parties will need to seek additional compensation through their own insurance policies or through legal action.
+When this happens, injured parties will need to seek additional compensation through their own insurance policies or by trying to collect money outside of the insurance policies.

 How Does Per-Incident Coverage Work?